-The manufacturer claims that the V16 will run for up to 40 minutes, so to test if the claim is accurate, I left the motor on with one of the non-powered tools attached at the lowest setting.
+Jashen claims the V16 will run for up to 40 minutes, so to test if it is accurate, I left the motor running with one of the non-powered tools attached at the lowest setting.

 It exceeded the 40-minute mark – 44 minutes and 50 seconds, to be exact.

-Here’s the result of the run time tests.
+Here are the complete results of the run time tests.